PROCEDURES

 Strictures block the normal flow of urine, which results in urine backing up in the kidneys and the ureters, causing an infection or kidney damage.

-During Urethroplasty, Dr Singh will make an incision near the area where the stricture is located, and he will cut out any damaged tissue at the site of the stricture.
-He will then reconstruct the urethra by sewing the two ends of the urethra back together to ensure that any obstructions are repaired, and normal function is restored.
+During a urethroplasty, Dr Singh will make an incision near the area where the stricture is located, and he will cut out any damaged tissue at the site of the stricture.
+The urologist will then reconstruct the urethra by sewing the two ends of the urethra back together to ensure that any obstructions are repaired and normal function is restored.
+Dr Singh may also use skin or tissue taken from another part of the body to repair the urethra.